 Autism in the Ontario education system has both a diagnosis given by a doctor or psychologist, as well as an identification given by a team of special education professionals and the family at an identification, placement, and review committee (IPRC) meeting (Ministry of Education, 2001).
-The doctor or psychologist will often use a test of autism like the Autism Diagnostic Observation Schedule (ADOS) or the Childhood Autism Rating Scale (CARS), which are based on the definition of autism in the Diagnostic and Statistical Manual for Mental Disorders (DSM-IV).
+The doctor or psychologist will often use a test of autism like the Autism Diagnostic Observation Schedule (ADOS) or the Childhood Autism Rating Scale (CARS), which are based on the definition of autism in the Diagnostic and Statistical Manual for Mental Disorders (DSM-V).
+According to the DSM-V, a diagnosis of autism is based on persistent deficits in three areas of social communication and interaction, as well as at least two of four types of restricted, repetitive behaviors.

 Bibliography

 American Psychiatric Association.
-(1994).
-Diagnostic and Statistical Manual for Mental Disorders (4th Ed.).
-Washington: APA.
+(2013).
+Diagnostic and Statistical Manual of Mental Disorders (5th Ed.).
+Arlington, VA: American Psychiatric Association.

 Ministry of Education.
 (2007.)
 Effective Educational Practices for Students with Autism Spectrum Disorders: A Resource Guide.
 Ontario. http://www.edu.gov.on.ca/eng/general/elemsec/speced/autismSpecDis.pdf